fronto/reading_guide/README.md

      Test Driven Development with Python by Percival (Useful to you) Growing object oriented software guided by tests by Freeman and Pryce (This book shows how test actually influence the design of the code, and how to write code that is highly readable and highly testable.
 This book is more for someone who is already used to TDD, who wants to do it better.)

  Learn design patterns.
-Most important are the “Gang of four”.
+Most important are the "Gang of four".
 Some of these patterns are now redundant, as programming languages have evolved to incorporate them into the grammar of the respective languages themselves.
 Hint: design patterns in current programming languages often portend changes in future programming languages.
-In so far as web programming and relational databases are concerned, learn the “Patterns of Enterprise Application Architecture”, PoEAA for short, named after the book by Fowler.
+In so far as web programming and relational databases are concerned, learn the "Patterns of Enterprise Application Architecture", PoEAA for short, named after the book by Fowler.
 Many of these patterns are also out of date now but many of them are still used, particularly the object-relational patterns.
 There are also the IEP (Enterprise Integration Patterns), though in practice you will hardly ever use these.
 Your time would be better spent learning about REST and micro-services than IEP => IEP tends to be used on monolithic systems which are being disrupted by the emergence of micro-services.

    Design patterns books: